 KS3 History is taught over 3 lessons a fortnight.

-In their first year at Hayesfield, students will investigate their own family history as part of the Y7 ‘Who Am I?’ induction project.
+In their first year at Hayesfield, students will investigate their own family history as part of the Year 7 ‘Who Am I?’ induction project.
 This is followed by an exploration of the medieval and early modern world.
-Students are asked to explain why William the Conqueror won the Battle of Hastings, analyse the impact of the Black Death and evaluate the major turning points in the history of Native Americans.
+Students are asked to explain why William the Conqueror won the Battle of Hastings, analyse a medieval source about the Black Death and evaluate the major turning points in the history of Native Americans.
 The year culminates with a look at the significance of religious change under the Tudors and how propaganda was used to sustain the dynasty.

-Students study the history of the Witch Craze of the 17th century; put themselves in the shoes of a West African, sold into slavery during the Trans-Atlantic Slave Trade; and investigate the reasons for the development of the city of Bath in the Georgian Age.
+Students study the history of the Witch Craze of the 17th century; put themselves in the shoes of a West African, sold into slavery during the Trans-Atlantic Slave Trade, consider Bristol’s links to the slave trade; and investigate the reasons for the development of the city of Bath in the Georgian Age.
 Students are asked to assess interpretations of life during the industrial revolution and teach a lesson covering a major factor in the History of Women.

 History Personal Learning Checklists (PLCs)